Author Archives: Jim

 The Nocturne

 I built both boats with the help of my stepson, Andrew, and with the patience of my wife, Deb.
-Any boat builder will tell you that last commodity, a wife’s patience, is essential to boat building and often in short supply.
-Women don’t seem to grasp the necessity of letting house and garden go to hell while the build is under way, nor do they revel as they should in detailed discussions of construction arcana.
-Fortunately Deb’s patience was sufficient, and for the last eight years we have had one or more boats on the river.
-Indeed, we also started a yacht club, The Jackson Point Yacht Club.
-It is a club so exclusive that we are the only members, but what we lack in membership we make up for in style.
-My son-in-law, Liam, created a nifty logo and gave us T-shirts which proudly display the design.
-Since we are trailer sailors and our yacht club is located 2000 feet above sea level on the Cumberland Plateau and at least 1000 feet above the nearest large body of water, we are rather short of reality and grateful for this affirmation.
+Any boat builder will tell you a wife’s patience is essential to boat building but often in short supply.
+Women don’t seem to grasp the necessity of letting house and garden go to hell while the build is under way, nor do they revel in detailed discussions of construction arcana.
+Fortunately, Deb’s patience has proved sufficient; each year we have one or more boats on the river.
+We even started a yacht club, The Jackson Point Yacht Club.
+It is so exclusive that we are the only members, but what we lack in membership we make up for in style.
+My son-in-law, Liam, created a nifty logo and gave us T-shirts that proudly display his design.
+We are trailer sailors.
+Our ‘yacht club’ is located 2000 feet above sea level on the Cumberland Plateau and at least 1000 feet above the nearest large body of water.

 jackson_point_yacht_club